-Participants must obtain a working visa from the Embassy or a Consulate of Japan in Germany, before the date of travel to Japan and enter Japan under the appropriate status of residence ("Skilled Labor" for SEAs) that permits work.
+Participants must obtain a working visa from the Embassy or a Consulate of Japan in Germany, before the date of travel to Japan and enter Japan under the appropriate status of residence ("Engineer/Specialist in humanities/International services" for CIRs) that permits work.

-Family members accompanying a Participant (spouse or children) must submit official documents which prove legal marriage or parent-child relationship to the Embassy or Consulate of Japan and must carry out the procedures for applying and obtaining a Dependent's Visa.
+Family members accompanying a participant (spouse or children) must submit official documents which prove legal marriage or parent-child relationship to the Embassy or Consulate of Japan and must carry out the procedures for applying and obtaining a Dependent's Visa.
 Please note that only legal spouses and children are eligible for Dependent's Visas.
 A fiancé(e) or common-law spouse, etc. is not eligible.